 Take control of AMRs with devices you already use.
 Connect Fetch AMRs to existing automation using industrial sensors.

-Flexibility is key when collaborating with AMRs, and Fetch has the widest array of methods of initiating AMR workflows including from systems, devices, sensors, and even from an AMR.
+Flexibility is key when collaborating with AMRs, and we have the widest array of methods of initiating AMR workflows including from systems, devices, sensors, and even from an AMR.

 Sensor integration is used to connect Fetch AMRs to existing automation, open doors, and trigger AMR workflows automatically when a condition is sensed.
 For example, moving a cart to a certain location can initiate an AMR workflow to move the cart to the next work cell.